MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 App capabilities can exist across different scopes.
 For example:

 - Your app can display data in a central shared location, that is, a tab.
-- It can also present that same information through a personal conversational interface, that is, the bot.
+- It can also present that same information through a personal conversational interface, that is, a bot.

 A user can interact with an app on a canvas tab to do an activity or might choose to do the same using a conversational bot.